Priyanka21tech/NeoBudget/README.md

 # NeoBudget
 Developed a secure, web-based expense tracking application that enables users to manage daily expenses, monitor spending habits, and gain actionable insights through dynamic visualizations and an integrated AI assistant.
+* I have uploaded screenshots of the output

 Setup the
 TWILIO ACCOUNT and in .env file setup the following credentials-